-The Trust will have the samples analyzed using US EPA methods for Solid Waste (SW 846) namely.
+The Trust will have the samples analyzed using US EPA methods for Solid Waste (SW846).
 The analysis is designed to be a feasible, reliable and economical test to distinguish ZAI from non-ZAI and does not test for asbestos content.
-(See Disclaimer) If the analysis is unable to distinguish ZAI from non-ZAI, additional product identification information will be required.
+(See Disclaimer).
+If the analysis is unable to distinguish ZAI from non-ZAI, additional product identification information will be required.

 The analysis conducted by the Trust DOES NOT determine whether the sample contains asbestos.
 No representations are being made as to the asbestos content in your sample.
-Rather, the testing protocol is designed to be a simple, cost effective method to help you meet the evidentiary requirements in the claim form.
+Rather, the testing protocol is designed to be a simple, cost effective method to help you meet the evidentiary requirements OF THE TRUST.